spacetelescope/imexam/README.rst

 Examples can be found in the package documentation, online documentation, and imexam.display_help() will pull up the installed package documentation in a web browser.
-You can also download the examply Jupyter notebooks available in the example_notebooks directory above.
+You can also download the example Jupyter notebooks available in the example_notebooks directory above.